 Community involvement for ecotourism projects, within which concept sustainable rural tourism is included, is seen as a critically important area.
-Studies and programmes conducted by the World Wildlife Fund13 and associated international agencies14 which have sought to manage the preservation of endangered species of animals and their environments together with economic development for sensitive rural communities, have found that eco-tourism provides a valuable balance between what are often competing demands.
+Studies and programmes conducted by the World Wildlife Fund and associated international agencies which have sought to manage the preservation of endangered species of animals and their environments together with economic development for sensitive rural communities, have found that eco-tourism provides a valuable balance between what are often competing demands.

 Community involvement in the planning and implementation process has often boosted community economic development and therefore precluded the need to adopt more exploitative types of development - e.g. quarrying, mineral extraction or mass-scale tourism.
 The WWF PAN Parks initiative was established for the purpose of protecting wild life in vulnerable European environments through the tourism limited by sustainable carrying capacity.
 This has ensured that the quality of the natural and cultural heritage of an area should not be damaged whilst also creating opportunities for entrepreneurship through community-driven tourism actions.
+This may involve micro and small businesses which action at supranational level is justified in the light of the possibilities available at national, regional or local level.
+The Edinburgh European Council of December 1992 issued a declaration on the principle of subsidiarity, which lays down the rules for its application. (source: European Commission, 2007)

-This may involve micro and small businesses which are creating products and services derived from local or regional traditions or ethnography, and which create a unique selling point without creating cultural devaluation.
+are creating products and services derived from local or regional traditions or ethnography, and which create a unique selling point without creating cultural devaluation.